SandraGoutte/frog_color_polymorphism/README.md

 ## Data

+* Anura molecular phylogeny from [Portik et al. 2023](https://www.sciencedirect.com/science/article/pii/S1055790323002075)
+* 'TableS1.csv' - contains the color and habitat data for anurans
+*

 ## Evolution of green coloration in anurans
-This analysis uses the molecular phylogeny for anurans from [Portik et al. 2023](https://www.sciencedirect.com/science/article/pii/S1055790323002075) and the dataset
+This analysis uses the molecular phylogeny for anurans from [Portik et al. 2023](https://www.sciencedirect.com/science/article/pii/S1055790323002075) and the dataset 'TableS1.csv'.